Barry Corbin: Personal life

 Corbin has won many cutting-horse competitions.
 Much of his spare time is spent riding horses and tending to cattle on his small ranch near Fort Worth.
 He has volunteered his time to charity for many years, including rodeos and being spokesman for the National Alopecia Areata Foundation.
 In 2006, he participated in the Lubbock centennial.

-Corbin lives on the ranch with his wife, Jo.
-Corbin's daughter Shannon had been adopted as an infant; her birth mother, who had a relationship with Corbin in college, gave up the child through the Methodist Mission Home in San Antonio, without having told Corbin of the pregnancy.
-Corbin found Shannon in June 1991, when she was 26.
-Corbin has three sons: Bernard Weiss, Jim Corbin, and Christopher Corbin.

-In 2009, Corbin was inducted into the Texas Cowboy Hall of Fame in Fort Worth, Texas.
-A recent painting of Corbin has been placed at the museum exhibit.
-Corbin has appeared at gatherings of the American Cowboy Culture Association, which holds the annual National Cowboy Symposium and Celebration each September in Lubbock.

 In September 2011, Corbin was given a lifetime achievement award by the Estes Park Film Festival in Estes Park, Colorado.
 The Texas Film Hall of Fame inducted Corbin into its membership on March 8, 2012.
+In 2014, he was inducted into the National Multicultural Western Heritage Museum.